-The Library has established Money Purchase Plan for the Library Director and Assistant Director.
+The Library has established Money Purchase Plan for the Library Director, Assistant Director and Director of Public Services.
 The plan calls for contributions on the Director's behalf and contains no requirements for matching contributions from the participants.
-The Library contribution for the year ended December 31, 2020 amounted to \$5,500 and is recorded in the General Fund.
+The Library contribution for the year ended December 31, 2024 amounted to \$7,500 and is recorded in the General Fund.

-NOTES TO FINANCIAL STATEMENTS - Continued FOR THE YEAR ENDED DECEMBER 31, 2021
+NOTES TO FINANCIAL STATEMENTS - Continued FOR THE YEAR ENDED DECEMBER 31, 2024